 What if I need an item longer?

 You can request renewal of an ILL item by logging into your ILL account, looking at your checked out items, selecting the item you want to renew, and clicking on Renew Request.
 You will receive an email within one or two business days saying whether your renewal request was granted or denied.

 Can I get my textbooks through the library?

 Many textbooks are available as course reserves and can be checked out for in-library use only for three hours at a time.
 If Barber Library does not have your textbook on reserve, we suggest you ask your instructor to provide a reserves copy of the textbook to the Library.

 Unfortunately, textbooks are difficult to obtain through ILL.
 If you request a textbook through Summit or ILL, your request will probably not be filled and you will receive a cancellation notice by email.
-If you are lucky enough to receive a textbook through ILL, you may receive an earlier edition than the edition required by your instructor.
+If you are lucky enough to receive a textbook through ILL, you may receive an earlier edition than the one required by your instructor.
 Also, the loan period will be about three to four weeks with perhaps one renewal period.
 That means you will need to return the textbook before the term ends.
-If you are late returning the textbook, you will be subject to overdue fines which must be paid in full before you can register for classes for the next term.

 How long does it take to receive a scholarly article?